• Menu

 Hadrian’s Villa in Tivoli

-Listed as a UNESCO World Heritage Site, Hadrian’s Villa ( Villa Adriana in Italian / Villa Hadriana in Latin) is a vast complex built in the 2nd century AD at the request of Emperor Hadrian.
+Another UNESCO World Heritage Site, Hadrian’s Villa (Villa Adriana) is a sprawling ancient complex built in the 2nd century AD by Emperor Hadrian.

 💡 Practical information 💡